ivstefano/faux-lock/README.md

 # faux-lock
-Catch people who try to mess with your "unlocked" computer
+Catch people who try to mess with your "unlocked" computer.

-When executed, keeps your screen unlocked until someone tries to use your computer.
+When executed, it keeps your screen unlocked until someone tries to use your computer.
 When any user input is detected (mouse movement, keyboard presses, etc.) the screen locks instantaneously and a picture of the culprit is taken using the webcam.
 This picture is then set as your lock screen background for the whole office to marvel at.

-## Requirements
+## Linux Requirements
 * Gnome desktop environment (libglib2.0-bin)
 * gnome-screensaver
 * xprintidle
 * ffmpeg
 * imagemagick

+## MacOS Requirements

 ## Usage
 ```